captaindav/vue-outline/README.md

 ## Project setup

 These must be installed globally prior to installation: git, node, npm, vue, composer, lando/docker.
+Before installation, make sure you have drupal account set up with git access, SSH Key, and your global git user/email set.

 ### Clone and install project